Linear Optics#

 Due to causality, the amplitude of the \(\chi\) terms must vanish at input times less than \(0\).

-By Fourier transforming to the frequency domain \(\left(\omega, \mathbf{x}\right)\), the first term \(\left(\chi^{\left(1\right)}\right)\) collapses to a multiplication and the electric displacement and magnetic field can be rewritten in a form that separates the linear and nonlinear contributions:
+By Fourier transforming to the frequency domain \(\left(\omega, \mathbf{x}\right)\), the convolution of the first-order term \(\left(\chi^{\left(1\right)}\right)\) collapses to a multiplication and the electric displacement and magnetic field can be rewritten in a form that separates the linear and nonlinear contributions:

 \[\begin{split}\begin{align} \mathbf{D} &= \epsilon_0 \left(\mathbf{\epsilon} \cdot \mathbf{E}\right) + \mathbf{P}_{NL} \\ \mathbf{B} &= \mu_0 \mathbf{H} \end{align}\end{split}\]